omranjamal/PhraseEngine/README.md

 ```
 MAGIC AGAIN.

+> A tag can hace multiple classes.
+Just like HTML
+> it works by space separating the classes like
+> `"food fruit tomato"`

 ### &lt;select/&gt;
 Okay writing a large block of if conditions suck.
 How about something like a `switch/case` statement?